Intel CEO to retire as chipmaker struggles with mobile

 The top chipmaker is currently running its factories at less than 50 percent of capacity, redirecting unused space and equipment to be used for more cutting-edge production lines still being built.

-The Santa Clara, California-based company has long been king of the PC chip market, particularly through its historic "Wintel" alliance with Microsoft Corp, which led to breathtakingly high profit margins and an 80 percent market share.
+The Santa Clara, California-based company has long been king of the PC chip market, particularly through its historic "Wintel" alliance with Microsoft Corp (MSFT.O), which led to breathtakingly high profit margins and an 80 percent market share.

-But it has struggled to adapt its powerful PC processors for battery-powered smartphones and tablets.
-Its market share for smartphones is less than 1 percent, trailing Qualcomm Inc, Samsung Electronics Co Ltd, ARM Holdings Plc and others.
+But it has struggled to adapt its powerful PC processors for batttery-powered smartphones and tablets.
+Its market share for smartphones is less than 1 percent, trailing Qualcomm Inc (QCOM.O), Samsung Electronics Co Ltd (005930.KS), ARM Holdings Plc and others.

 That leads some investors, already concerned about a lackluster global economy, to ask if Intel's supremacy has come to an end and whether the company's potential for profit and revenue growth may be limited.

 Intel's shares closed up 0.3 percent at $20.25 in Nasdaq trading on Monday.
-Shares of Advanced Micro Devices, Intel's smaller rival in PC processors, rose 3.22 percent to $1.92.
+Shares of Advanced Micro Devices AMD.N, Intel's smaller rival in PC processors, rose 3.22 percent to $1.92.

-(Reporting by Noel Randewich in San Francisco and Liana B. Baker in New York; Editing by Lisa Von Ahn, Maureen Bavdek, Kenneth Barry, Dan Grebler, Phil Berlowitz, David Gregorio and Andre Grenon)
+(Reporting by Noel Randewich in San Francisco and Liana B. Baker in New York; Editing by Lisa Von Ahn, Maureen Bavdek, Kenneth Barry, Dan Grebler, Phil Berlowitz and David Gregorio)